Ghazni: History

 In the first decades of the 11th century, Ghazni was the most important center of Persian literature.
 This was the result of the cultural policy of Sultan Mahmud (reigned 998–1030), who assembled a circle of scholars, philosophers, and poets around his throne in support of his claim to royal status in Iran.

-The noted Moroccan travelling scholar, Ibn Battuta, visiting Ghazni in 1333, wrote:
+The noted Moroccan traveler, Ibn Battuta, visiting Ghazni in 1333, wrote:

-"We travelled thence to Parwan, where I met the amir Buruntayh.
+We travelled thence to Parwan, where I met the amir Buruntayh.
 He treated me well and wrote to his representatives at Ghazna enjoining them to show me honour.
 We went on to the village of Charkh [Charikar], it being now summer, and from there to the town of Ghazna.
 This is the town of the famous warrior-sultan Mahmud ibn Sabuktagin, one of the greatest of rulers, who made frequent raids into India and captured cities and fortresses there.
 His grave is in this city and is surmounted by a hospice.
 The greater part of the town is in ruins and nothing but a fraction of it remains, though it was once a large city.
-It has an exceedingly cold climate, and the inhabitants move from it in the cold season to Qandahar, a large and prosperous town three nights journey from Ghazna, but I did not visit it."
+It has an exceedingly cold climate, and the inhabitants move from it in the cold season to Qandahar, a large and prosperous town three nights journey from Ghazna, but I did not visit it.